-Backyard hens are technically restricted in Toronto, though the bylaw is enforced on a complaint-basis only.
-There’s a lot of controversy around the bylaw, you can read more about it here (pardon the link to the Toronto Sun).
+Backyard hens are mostly restricted in Toronto, though the bylaw is enforced on a complaint basis only.
+There is a currently a proposal to allow backyard chickens, and a few neighbourhoods are currently being test-piloted.
 A family of chickens lived behind our last house and to be honest, the cock-a-doodle-doos were kind of fun to listen to.

 The City of Toronto has a whole host of restrictions as to what kinds of pets residents can keep in a home.
 Specifically restricted are: